anton-neb/MFRE-Seq/README.md

 OVERVIEW

-Code comprises a preprocessing perl script (process_reads.pl), plus a pipeline with a bash driver script (mfre_pipeline.sh) and four associated perl scripts (read_stats.pl, lengths_to_check.pl, find_motifs.pl, and final_motifs.pl).
+Code comprises a preprocessing perl script (process_reads.pl), a pipeline with a bash driver script (mfre_pipeline.sh) and four associated perl scripts (read_stats.pl, lengths_to_check.pl, find_motifs.pl, and final_motifs.pl), and a postprocessing perl script (analyze_motifs.pl).
 The pipeline requires a FASTA file that is in the format specified by the preprocessing script, so preprocessing must be done first.
 The preprocessing step can take more than an hour for large files, while the pipeline generally runs in seconds.
+Postprocessing is optional, but useful for analyzing the component sequences of degenerate motifs reported by the pipeline.

 Preprocessing (process_reads.pl):
   Input (1) a FASTA file of Illumina or Ion Torrent sequence reads and (2) a FASTA file of the reference genome from which the reads were derived.